SigmaHQ/sigma-specification/Taxonomy_specification.md

 ## Application folder

+The folder *application* contains rules that were intended for application security monitoring.
+The rules are organized into folders per application technology.
+All rules define log sources as follows:

+* The *category* log source attribute is set to `application`.
+This can be used by processing pipelines to create a technology-agnostic conversion configuration in cases where the application technology stack is unknown.
+* The *product* log source attribute is set to the name of the technology and should be equal to the folder name.

+Because application logs are often ingested as raw text events with poor decomposition into fields by many target systems, these rules are keyword rules that don't match on specific fields.

 | Product       | Logsource                                       | Event                                                      |
 | ------------- | ----------------------------------------------- | ---------------------------------------------------------- |
 |               | category: antivirus                             | antivirus detection message (format depends on the editor) |